-Before you start packing your bags and kissing your mom or sweetheart goodbye, realize this - searching for work in Denmark, demands more than just the obvious Danish CV writing and translation, it requires careful preparation.
+Before you start packing your bags and kissing your mom or sweetheart goodbye, realize this - searching for work in Denmark, demands more than just the obvious Danish CV with Denmark cover letter writing and translation, it requires careful preparation.

-You should to show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures, and that you possess some commitment and motivation (for the job, not the location!).
+You should show that you are flexible, culturally sensitive, able to adapt to new circumstances and cultures and that you possess some commitment and motivation (for the job, not the location!).

 Applying for work in Denmark has changed dramatically over the past couple of years, thanks to mass CV distribution, online recruitment databases and opportunities to email work search applications.

 A foreign individual (i.e., one who is not a Danish permanent resident or citizen), who intends to work in Denmark is typically required to possess a work permit or other authorization to legally do so.

 Most visits to Denmark are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
 In recent years, the Danish authorities have carried out a number of investigations and operations against terrorist networks.

 You should exercise a high level of security awareness and monitor local news broadcasts and consular messages.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.